MicrosoftDocs/globalization/globalization/testing/how-to-test.md

 Test tools, especially automated tools, play an essential role in the testing process.
 While automated testing can't completely replace manual testing, many test areas gain tremendous benefits from automation.
 For instance, using automated test tools is an effective way to verify the functionality of a localized product.
 Automated tests can validate the degree of a product's globalization.

 Running automated tests on the original and localized applications side by side can verify that localization doesn't break any functionality.
 With automation, you don't need to understand the language of the localized UI since the tools can test the functionality regardless of the language.
-For instance, "Click the default button" is a test of functionality that can work for any language.
+For instance, "Select the default button" is a test of functionality that can work for any language.

 Ensuring that a product is globalized requires the ranges of test input to be extended, and environment settings to be more diverse.
 Automation makes it easier to deal with the additional test cases and allows you to efficiently track the results.
 Restoring the locale settings or test input that brought about an error in a program also becomes easier.